 Certain transactions may give rise to a form of leverage.
 Such transactions may include, among others, reverse repurchase agreements, loans of portfolio securities and the use of when-issued, delayed delivery or forward commitment transactions.
 The use of derivatives may also create leveraging risk.
 The Funds also may be exposed to leveraging risk by borrowing money for investment purposes.
 Leverage may cause a Fund to liquidate portfolio positions to satisfy its obligations when it may not be advantageous to do so.
 Leverage, including borrowing, may cause a Fund to be more volatile than if the Fund had not been leveraged.
-This is because leverage tends to exaggerate the effect of any increase or decrease in the value of a Fund's portfolio securities (or the value of the Underlying PIMCO Funds in the case of the PIMCO All Asset All Authority Funds or the Acquired Funds in the case of the PIMCO Global Core Asset Allocation Fund).
+This is because leverage tends to exaggerate the effect of any increase or decrease in the value of a Fund's portfolio securities.
 Certain types of leveraging transactions, such as short sales that are not "against the box" (i.e., short sales where the Fund does not hold the security or have the right to acquire it without payment of further consideration), could theoretically be subject to unlimited losses in cases where a Fund, for any reason, is unable to close out the transaction.
 In addition, to the extent a Fund borrows money, interest costs on such borrowings may not be recovered by any appreciation of the securities purchased with the borrowed amounts and could exceed the Fund's investment returns, resulting in greater losses.
 Moreover, to make payments of interest and other loan costs, a Fund may be forced to sell portfolio securities when it is not otherwise advantageous to do so.
 Leveraging transactions pursued by a Fund may increase its duration and sensitivity to interest rate movements.